Brightwater Wastewater Treatment Facility

-King County’s Brightwater wastewater treatment plant is the largest operating MBR in the world.
+King County’s Brightwater wastewater treatment plant is one of the largest operating MBRs in the world.

 King County’s Wastewater Treatment Division services about 1.4 million people in the Seattle, Washington area.
 Due to expanding population in the region, a new regional wastewater treatment facility, the Brightwater Wastewater Treatment Facility (WWTF), was required.
 As the Brightwater WWTF discharges treated effluent into Puget Sound, protection of the marine environment was a key factor in the selection of the treatment process for the plant.
 In addition, King County wanted to be able to produce Class A reclaimed water, allowing reuse of the treated wastewater for non-potable applications such as landscape or agricultural irrigation, heating and cooling, and industrial processing.

 During the initial predesign evaluation for the Brightwater WWTF, over 40 process technologies were considered.
 Of these, membrane bioreactor (MBR) and conventional activated sludge (CAS) treatment were selected for detailed evaluation.
 The detailed evaluation revealed that the MBR and CAS options would be nearly identical in capital cost, and that the MBR option would provide additional benefits that included: